NBC News poll: Biden holds narrow lead over Sanders in South Carolina

-WASHINGTON — Former Vice President Joe Biden and Sen. Bernie Sanders, I-Vt., are locked in a tight contest in South Carolina, according to a new NBC News/Marist poll ahead of the state’s Feb.
-29 Democratic primary.
+WASHINGTON — Former Vice President Joe Biden and Sen. Bernie Sanders, I-Vt., are locked in a tight contest in South Carolina, according to a new NBC News/Marist poll ahead of the state's Democratic primary Saturday.

 Biden gets the support of 27 percent of likely Democratic primary voters in South Carolina, while Sanders gets 23 percent — well within the poll's margin of error of plus-minus 6 percentage points.

-They’re followed by billionaire activist Tom Steyer at 15 percent, former South Bend Mayor Pete Buttigieg at 9 percent, Sen. Elizabeth Warren, D-Mass., at 8 percent and Sen. Amy Klobuchar, D-Minn., at 5 percent.
+They're followed by billionaire activist Tom Steyer at 15 percent, former South Bend, Indiana, Mayor Pete Buttigieg at 9 percent, Sen. Elizabeth Warren, D-Mass., at 8 percent and Sen. Amy Klobuchar, D-Minn., at 5 percent.

 No other candidate gets more than 3 percent in the poll.

 The survey was conducted Feb.
 18 to Feb.
-21 — before the results from Saturday’s Nevada caucuses, which Sanders easily won, beating Biden by more than a 2-to-1 margin.
+21 — before the results were known from Saturday's Nevada caucuses, which Sanders easily won, beating Biden by more than 2 to 1.

-Steyer’s double-digit showing comes as he’s spent approximately $20 million on TV and radio ads in the state, according to ad-spending data from Advertising Analytics, which is nearly 10 times more than the second-biggest advertiser (Buttigieg).
+Steyer's double-digit showing comes as he's spent about $20 million on TV and radio ads in the state, according to ad spending data from Advertising Analytics, which is nearly 10 times more than the second-biggest advertiser, Buttigieg.

-“South Carolina closes the chapter on the first phase of the presidential sweepstakes,” says Lee Miringoff, director of the Marist College Institute for Public Opinion, which conducted the poll for NBC News.
+"South Carolina closes the chapter on the first phase of the presidential sweepstakes," said Lee Miringoff, director of the Marist College Institute for Public Opinion, which conducted the poll for NBC News.

 "Will Biden come off the canvas?
 Will Sanders continue his charge to Super Tuesday?
 Will someone else emerge as a top-tier candidate?"

-In this new NBC News/Marist poll, Biden performs best among likely voters who are moderates (getting support from 38 percent of them), African American (35 percent) and those 45 or older (34 percent).
+In the new NBC News/Marist poll, Biden performs best among likely voters who are moderates (getting support from 38 percent of them), African American (35 percent) and 45 or older (34 percent).

 Sanders does best among those younger than 45 (40 percent) and self-described progressives (34 percent).